 Tiles may be used for all residential and most commercial applications including airports, shopping centers, supermarkets, hotel foyers, outdoor walkways, and industrial applications areas.

-Professional tile installers in AZ will help guide you to the right classification of tile for your tile project.
+Professional tile installers, such as Right Tile, will help guide you to the right classification of tile for your tile project.